fewagency/matchappen/readme.md

 $admin->save();
 ```

-After the user record is saved, the user can set their desired password
+After the admin user record is saved, the user can set their desired password
 by entering their email address through the password reset url.

 ### Authentication and Authorization